Kozukq/3dprogramming/README.md

 # 3dprogramming

-My different projects among the topics of Modelization, Computer Graphics and 3D.
+My different projects among the topics of computer graphics and 3D.